 However, it is important to note that there is no upper tolerable limit for transdermal magnesium.

 Is transdermal magnesium better than oral?

-Transdermal magnesium is ideal for individuals who find taking tablets unpleasant.
+Transdermal magnesium is ideal for individuals who struggle taking tablets.
 It absorbs quickly and effectively into the skin, and uses a pure form of magnesium chloride.
-Transdermal magnesium is also more ideal if you have digestive issues when taking supplements, as it enters the body quickly, bypassing the digestive system.
+Transdermal magnesium is also ideal if you have digestive issues when taking supplements, as it enters the body quickly, bypassing the digestive system.

 The bestselling product in our magnesium range, Magnesium Flakes can offer an efficient solution to raising your levels from the comfort of your bath.

 Magnesium bath flakes, also known as magnesium bath salts, are designed to be added to your bath or footbath.
 It's a highly concentrated form of magnesium supplementation, containing 47% magnesium chloride salt derived from a natural source below the earth's crust.

 Magnesium flakes offer the ultimate relaxation time for your body to help soothe aching and fatigued muscles, all the while providing effective magnesium absorption.